 Government Infrastructure, Road and Rail, Property Development, Post-disaster Reconstruction, Water Infrastructure, Osaka Expo Legacy Projects

-How to Develop These Skills in Japan
+How to Develop These Skills in Demand in Japan

-Leverage Japan's Research Ecosystem: Riken's Centre for Advanced Intelligence Project (AIP) and the AI Research Centre of the National Institute of Advanced Industrial Science and Technology (AIST) both offer industry collaboration programmes and executive education pathways that provide access to Japan's most advanced AI research while building practical commercial capability.
-ETH Zurich, while based in Switzerland, has active Japan partnerships through which Japanese professionals can access world-class AI and technology programmes.
+Leverage Riken AIP and research institution pathways.
+Riken's Centre for Advanced Intelligence Project (AIP) and the AI Research Centre of the National Institute of Advanced Industrial Science and Technology (AIST) both offer industry collaboration programmes and executive education pathways that provide access to Japan's most advanced AI research while building practical commercial capability.
+University programmes across Japan's national universities offer advanced engineering and technology qualifications accessible to working professionals.

 Frequently Asked Questions